Level-k Thinking in the Extensive Form

-The closest papers to ours are Ho and Su (2013) and Kawagoe and Takizawa (2012).
+The closest papers to ours are Stahl and Haruvy (2008), Kawagoe and Takizawa (2005, 2012), Ho and Su (2013), and Lin and Palfrey (2023).
 Ho and Su (2013) consider repeated play of centipede games where the dynamic aspect concerns learning of levels \emph{between} centipede games.
 Within each centipede game, each player uses what we would call backward level-$k$ thinking (in analogy to backward rationalizability and backward induction), namely level-$k$ thinking applied to \emph{every} subgame of the centipede game, where the \emph{same} level of thinking is applied to every subgame even if the subgame could not have been reached with such a level of thinking.
 Ho and Su (2013) allow for updating of levels only \emph{between} runs of the centipede games.
-We believe that this type of learning about levels from repeated play of the centipede game motivated their terminology of ``dynamic level-$k$ model''.
-This is different from our approach, which is already dynamic in the one-shot play of a stage game in extensive form.
+We believe that this type of learning about levels from repeated play of the centipede game motivated their terminology of ``dynamic level-$k$ model''.\footnote{Learning of level of reasoning \emph{between} stage games has been studied in various settings by Gil and Prowse (2016), Feng and Wang (2019), and Ho, Park, and Su (2021).} This is different from our approach, which is already dynamic in the one-shot play of a stage game in extensive form.
 We allow for updating about opponents' levels of thinking \emph{within} the play of a game in extensive form.
 That is, we do not requiring the same level-$k$ thinking in every subgame and thus we do not force players to potentially ignore information during the play of the stage game that might contradict their belief in their opponents' level of thinking.
-Updated beliefs about opponents' level of thinking during the play of the stage game is useful for foreward inducing opponents' behavior in later subgames of the same stage game and act accordingly.
+Updated beliefs about opponents' level of thinking during the play of the stage game is useful for forward inducing opponents' behavior in later subgames of the same stage game and act accordingly.